th-we/deskflow-wiki/Workarounds.md

 1. Click the + and find the Deskflow.app  (or drag and drop deskflow.app in the list)

 If you have upgraded deskflow you may need to remove the previous version and add the new one manually.

+# macOS: Unable to install via brew

+If you are facing issues when trying to install deskflow (or deskflow-dev) from brew, run `brew doctor`, check the warnings and see if resolving them allow your installation to be resolved (#9649)

 # macOS: Not working after upgrade